Drumsin/aoe4-generated-map-debugger/README.md

 ## Using Map Functions (Debug Existing Maps)

-**Before continuing, you need to have a local working version on your local disk.
+**Before continuing, you need to have a working version on your local disk.
 See: [Installing and Running From Local Disk](#installing-and-running-from-local-disk)**

 For legal reasons, **THIS TOOL DOES NOT** include any AoE4 source code and functions. e.g. `PlacePlayerStartsRing`, `DrawStraightLineReturn`,  `CreateTeamMappingTable`, `GetNeighbors`, etc.